andrewljohnson/Deep-Trails/README.md

 # DeepOSM

-Detect roads and features in satellite imagery, by training neural networks with OpenStreetMap (OSM) data.
+Classify roads and features in satellite imagery, by training neural networks with OpenStreetMap (OSM) data.
 This code lets you:

 * Download a chunk of satellite imagery
 * Download OSM data that shows roads/features for that area
 * Generate training and evaluation data
+* Display predictions of mis-registered roads in OSM data, or display raw predictions of ON/OFF

 Running the code is as easy as install Docker, make dev, and run a script.